WPTRT/ns-theme-check/readme.txt

 * Moved JS checking to esprima
 * Moved installation error to admin notice
 * Validation improvements
-* Fixed annotation issue - the ingore annotation checkbox worked counter to what it should
+* Fixed annotation issue - the ignore annotation checkbox worked counter to what it should
 * Fixed cross-env issue for development on Windows machines
 * Minor fixes